Resources while Sheltering in Place

 In this time of sheltering in place, we are going to feel all kinds of difficult emotions.
 Let’s all offer our support to each other and stay connected in our physical isolation.
 In the words of Rabbi Yosef Kanefsky of B’nai David-Judea Congregation in L.A., “Every hand that we don’t shake must become a phone call that we place.
 Every embrace that we avoid must become a verbal expression of warmth and concern.
 Every inch and every foot that we physically place between ourselves and another, must become a thought as to how we might be of help to that other, should the need arise…Let’s stay safe.
 And let’s draw one another closer in a way that we’ve never done before.”

-We will stay in close touch virtually in the coming days and weeks and help each other get through this difficult time.
+We will stay in close touch virtually in the coming days, weeks, and months to help each other get through this difficult time.

 FREE ZOOM TUTORIAL: A free Zoom tutorial will show you all you need to know to get started using this convenient video conferencing tool.
 Click here.

-- Shabbat morning: Many synagogues are continuing to stream their Shabbat services online.
-In the weeks ahead you can check our ongoing list of live-streamed Shabbat services here.
+- Shabbat morning: We are now streaming our Shabbat services online via Zoom, Meeting ID: 849 2084 4539 Passcode: service.
+Alternately, you can check our ongoing list of live-streamed Shabbat services here.

-- There are a number of daily minyanim to join virtually around the country which you can find here.
-As well, MyJewishLearning.com is offering as a way for mourners to say Kaddish, the prayer for those who are grieving, in a group of people.
+- MyJewishLearning.com is offering as a way for mourners to say Kaddish, the prayer for those who are grieving, in a group of people.
 Sign up for details here.